apache/cordova-plugin-whitelist/README.md

 Without any `<access>` tags, only requests to `file://` URLs are allowed.
 However, the default Cordova application includes `<access origin="*">` by default.

+Note: Whitelist cannot block network redirects from a whitelisted remote website (i.e. http or https) to a non-whitelisted website.
+Use CSP rules to mitigate redirects to non-whitelisted websites for webviews that support CSP.

 Quirk: Android also allows requests to https://ssl.gstatic.com/accessibility/javascript/android/ by default, since this is required for TalkBack to function properly.

 ### Content Security Policy